 6. Dialogue

-Dialogue margin is 2.5 – 3 inches from the left and 2 inches from the right.
+The dialogue margin is 2.5 – 3 inches from the left and 2 inches from the right.

 Dialogue is the essence of the character.
-If the character is off screen, then you can use V.O. after the character name like this below:
+If the character is off-screen, then you can use V.O. after the character name like this below:

 You can read more about writing a phone conversation in various ways in my article here on Writing a Phone Conversation in a Screenplay